What is the placebo effect?

 Placebos and clinical trials

-The placebo has long been used in, and is considered essential for, research (clinical) trials to objectively test the effectiveness of a new health care treatment, such as a medication.
-Ethical considerations require that participants in clinical trials be told that they may be given a 'dummy' treatment, to avoid deception.
+Placebos have been used in clinical trials for a long time, and are an essential part of research into new treatments.
+They are used to help test the effectiveness of a new health care treatment, such as a medication.
+For ethical (moral) reasons, people participating in clinical trials are told that they may be given a 'dummy' treatment.

 Usually, one group of people takes the medication while another group (the ‘control group’) takes the placebo.
 The placebo may be a sugar pill.
-In some cases, none of the participants know whether they are taking the active or inactive substance.
-Sometimes, not even the researchers know (this is called a double blind test).
+In some cases, none of the participants know whether they are taking the active or inactive (placebo) substance.
+Sometimes, not even the researchers know (this is called a double-blind test).

-Comparing the results from both groups should indicate the effects of the medication.
-However, people sometimes get better when they are taking a placebo.
-This phenomenon is known as 'the placebo effect'.
+Comparing the results from both groups should show the effects of the medication.

 The placebo effect does not imply an 'imaginary' illness

-If a person's symptoms are relieved by taking an inert substance or undergoing a dummy procedure, it may seem logical to assume that their illness must have been imaginary.
+If a person's symptoms are relieved by taking a placebo or undergoing a ‘dummy procedure’, it may seem logical to assume that their illness must have been imaginary.
 This is not the case.

-Medical research has shown that psychological states play an important role in the development of disease.
-For example, stress is known to increase blood pressure, and chronic hypertension is a risk factor for heart disease.
+Medical research has shown that state of mind plays an important role in the development of disease.
+For example, stress is known to increase blood pressure, which in turn is a risk factor for heart disease.
 So, just as the mind can contribute to a physical disorder, it can also contribute to its cure.

 The argument against placebos